Logo for Piano Play It

 If you're motivated you could find the chords of all scales.
 This takes quite some time and isn't always useful for it's a lot of information to process.

-Chords in the minor scales
+Chords in the Minor Scales

 The chords in the minor scales are formed at the same way as in the major scale.
 Since every major scale has its parallel minor scale you can say that the chords of A minor for example are parallel to the chords of C major only starting from the sixth degree.